BradHutchings/Mmojo-Server-v2/instructions/doghouse/503-Debug-Build.md

 </details>

 ---
-### Build Debug Dogpile for Build Environment Platform
+### Build Debug Doghouse for Build Environment Platform
 This script uses cmake to build Mmojo Server:
 - View the script: <a href="../../scripts/503-Build-Debug.sh" target="_blank">503-Build-Debug.sh</a>.
   - *On Github, you may need to right-click and choose "Open link in new tab" to open the "View script" links in a new tab.*